ibm-cloud-docs/CDN/faqs.md

 {: faq}
 {: support}

-A Content Delivery Network (CDN) is a collection of edge servers that are distributed through various parts of the country or the world.
-Their web content is served from an edge server, which is located in the geographic area closest to the customer who requests the content.
+A Content Delivery Network (CDN) is a collection of Edge servers that are distributed through various parts of the country or the world.
+Their web content is served from an Edge server, which is located in the geographic area closest to the customer who requests the content.
 This technique lets the users receive the content with less delay than we might achieve by delivering the content from one centralized location.
 It delivers a better overall experience for your customers.

 ## How does a Content Delivery Network (CDN) work?
 {: #how-does-a-content-delivery-network-cdn-work}
 {: faq}
 {: support}

-A CDN achieves its purpose by caching web content on edge servers around the world.
-When a user requests web content, the content request is routed to the edge server that is geographically closest to that user.
+A CDN achieves its purpose by caching web content on Edge servers around the world.
+When a user requests web content, the content request is routed to the Edge server that is geographically closest to that user.
 By reducing the distance that the content must travel, the CDN offers optimized throughput, minimized latency, and increased performance.

 ## How is my IBM Cloud Content Delivery Network service account created?
 {: #how-is-my-ibm-cloud-content-delivery-network-service-account-created}